bisq-network/bisq-docs/README.md

 - Take a look at [existing docs][4] to get a feel for the general approach to format, tone, and detail
 - Look through our [Contributor's Checklist][5] for a background on how we work and conventions (e.g., proper git commit messages)
-- Correspond with existing contributors [on Slack^] to discuss your ideas or determine where help is most needed
+- Correspond with existing contributors [on Slack][6] to discuss your ideas or determine where help is most needed

 ## Build